-No later than 5 working days after the date the agency receives a signed paper registration form (see 18.2.2.2), the W-2 agency must schedule and hold a personal interview between the Financial and Employment Planner (FEP) and the applicant.
+No later than 5 working days after the date the agency receives a signed Wisconsin Works (W-2) and Related Programs Registration (14880) (see 18.2.2.2), the W-2 agency must schedule and hold a personal interview between the Financial and Employment Planner (FEP) and the applicant.
 During this interactive interview the FEP gathers information about the RCA group's financial and nonfinancial eligibility.
 While RCA eligibility cannot be tested through CARES and RCA payments are not issued through CARES/CWW, the FEP should enter the collected financial and nonfinancial eligibility information into CARES so that the information can be properly stored and later accessed.
 If the applicant has applied for other programs administered through CARES, the information may already be present in the system.
-In such cases, the FEP should update the CARES information as necessary to ensure that it is correct and up-to-date.
+In such cases, the FEP should update the CARES information as necessary to ensure that it is correct and upto-date.